lowlighter/metrics/README.md

 For conveniency, you can use the shared instance available at [metrics.lecoq.io](https://metrics.lecoq.io) without any additional setup.

-Assuming your username is `my-github-user`, you can embed your metrics in your personal repository's readme like below :
+Assuming your username is `my-github-user`, you can embed your metrics in your repository readme like below :

 ```markdown
 ![GitHub metrics](https://metrics.lecoq.io/my-github-user)